-It is important to keep in mind that the following information is meant to help providers develop a common sense Sick and Illness Policy for Childcare that can be used for their businesses regardless of the state or region they reside in.
+It is important to keep in mind that the following information is meant to help providers develop a common-sense Sick and Illness Policy for Childcare that can be used for their businesses regardless of the state or region they reside in.

-Policies that you can adopt and customize:
+Policies that you can adapt and customize:

 This policy by The Children’s Hospital School Health Program of Denver is very comprehensive.
 It starts by outlining for parents “Three reasons to keep (exclude) sick children from school”.
-Then they use a very easy to read grid to explain when is ok and when it is not ok to send a child to school.
+Then they use a very easy to read grid to explain when it is ok and when it is not ok to send a child to school.

 Another well-written document is the Sick Policy of Christ Lutheran Child Care Center.
 They go into great detail (this is a 6-page document) to explain why parents should read and understand their policy.
-Then explain the responsibilities of the child care center as it pertains to maintaining a healthy center.
+Then they explain the responsibilities of the child care center as it pertains to maintaining a healthy center.
 I particularly like how they ask that parents become partners with the center to “keep children healthy and feeling well.”

 I like how this policy memo by Back to Basics Childcare Center, Inc. requires the parent to sign the document confirming that they have read and understood their policy.
 But most parents read our policies right? (wink-wink)